1Password/load-secrets-action/README.md

 To use the action with Connect, you need to have a [1Password Connect](https://support.1password.com/secrets-automation/#step-1-set-up-a-secrets-automation-workflow) instance deployed somewhere.
 To configure the action with your Connect host and token, set the `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` environment variables.
-To configure the action with your service account token, set the `OP_SERVICE_ACCOUNT_TOKEN` environment variable.
-**_ Note: _** Service Accounts are currently in Beta and are only available to select users.

 If you're using the `load-secrets` action more than once in a single job, you can use the `configure` action to avoid duplicate configuration: